Individual Chain Construction

 Anatomy of a trigger

-A trigger, sometimes also called a chain, is the combination of a level-1 (L1) hardware trigger seed and some high-level trigger (HLT) software reconstruction algorithms (that e.g. reconstruct some muons) and hypotheses (that e.g. make sure these muons pass the correct thresholds).
-Both the L1 and HLT components have an associated prescale, which says what fraction of possible times you want the trigger to actually run and select events.
+A trigger line, a trigger is called a trigger chain in ATLAS.
+It is the sequence of a level-1 (L1) hardware decision logic seed and some high-level trigger (HLT) software reconstruction algorithms (that e.g. reconstruct some muons) and hypotheses (that e.g. make sure these muons pass the correct thresholds).
+Both the L1 and HLT components have an associated prescale, which says what fraction of possible times you want the trigger to actually consider the events.

 Let’s start by going through a simple trigger that some of you might use in your analyses: HLT_2mu14_L12MU10.

 This trigger has a level-1 seed of L1_2MU10.
-This means that, in order for the HLT algorithms to run, the hardware trigger must satisfy the requirement of two, 10 GeV muon regions of interest (RoIs).
+This means that, in order to pass the event to the HLT at least two 10 GeV GeV muon regions of interest (RoIs) need to be observed by the level-1.

-After each step in the reconstruction, a ComboHypo runs, and makes sure that there are actually two unique HLT objects - i.e. that the trigger satisfies a multiplicity of 2.
+After each step in the reconstruction, a combination checking algorithm, (ComboHypo) runs, and makes sure that there are actually two unique HLT objects - i.e. that the trigger satisfies a multiplicity of 2.

 An example of a real, five leg chain that is currently in the menu is HLT_j70_0eta320_j50_0eta490_j0_dijetSEP50j12etSEP1000djmassSEPdjdphi240_xe90_tcpufit_xe50_cell_L1MJJ-500-NFF, where each of the five legs have multiplicity one.
 The legs are: